Controlling the flexibility of non-Gaussian processes through shrinkage priors

-In this section we illustrate the impact of the PC priors on a spatial statistics application and how they achieve the sought contraction towards the Gaussian model when there is not enough convincing evidence in the data for a non-Gaussian model.
 Fig. \ref{fig:app1mesh} shows temperature and pressure measurements at 157 different locations in the North American Pacific Northwest, where the sample mean was subtracted from the data in both cases. \citet{bolin2020multivariate} considered a Gaussian model for the temperature data, while the pressure data appeared to have some localized spikes and short-range variations, which were better captured with a non-Gaussian NIG model.